deibfps/deibfps/README.md

 ###

-<h4 align="left">I'm a fourth semester IT Student at BUAP (Benemérita Universidad Autónoma de Puebla) therefore I'm from Mexico 🇲🇽.
-Love videogames and I LOVE music🎧.</h4>
+<h4 align="left">I'm a fifth semester IT Student at BUAP (Benemérita Universidad Autónoma de Puebla) therefore I'm from Mexico 🇲🇽.
+I LOVE music🎧 and esports.</h4>

 ###

-<p align="left">{ } Creating bugs since August 2023.<br>📚 I'm currently learning C++, HTML, CSS, JavaScript, Python and PHP.<br>🎯 Goals: Become a really good developer.</p>
+<p align="left">{ } Creating bugs since August 2023.<br>📚 Currently I'm a junior so I learn as much as I can.<br>🎯 Goals: Become a Software Engineer.</p>

 ###